ably/ably-dotnet/README.md

 ### Getting the channel status

-Getting the current status of a channel, including details of the current number of `Publishers`, `Subscribers` and `PresenceMembers` etc is simple
+Getting the current status of a channel, including details of the current number of `Publishers`, `Subscribers` and `PresenceMembers` etc:

 ```csharp
 ChannelDetails details = await channel.StatusAsync();